Podcast: Download

 As one study found, anxiety negatively affects what scientists call attentional control.

-When I was a teenager and had anxiety attacks, I had to leave the classroom altogether.
-That’s because I had no control over my attention.
-The anxiety attacks forced me to pay attention only to the pressure on my chest that made me feel like I could not breathe.
+My anxiety got worse instead of better because I had zero control over my attention.
+The panic attacks forced me to pay attention only to the pressure on my chest that made me feel like I could not breathe.

 And the weird thing is that, although they impede learning and memory in the moment, the episodes themselves are highly memorable to me.
 That’s because stress can help form memories in certain circumstances.